Witotoan languages

-Witotoan (also Huitotoan or Uitotoan, occasionally known as Huitoto–Ocaina to distinguish it from Bora–Witoto) is a small language family of southwestern Colombia (Amazonas Department) and the neighbouring region of Peru.
+Witotoan (also Huitotoan or Uitotoan, occasionally known as Huitoto–Ocaina to distinguish it from Bora–Witoto) is a small language family of southeastern Colombia (Amazonas Department) and the neighbouring region of Peru.

 Genetic relations

 Aschmann (1993) proposed that the Boran and Witotoan language families were related, in a Bora–Witoto stock.
 Echeverri & Seifart (2016) refute the connection.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Pijao, Yaruro, Arawak, Bora-Muinane, Choko, and Tukano language families due to contact.
 Some of this contact had occurred due to the expansion of Witotoan speakers down the Putumayo River.